badaix/snapcast/doc/build.md

     $ sudo apt-get install debhelper
     $ cd <snapcast dir>
     $ fakeroot make -f debian/rules binary

+If you don't have boost installed or in your standard include paths, you can call

+    $ fakeroot make -f debian/rules CPPFLAGS="-I/path/to/boost_1_7x_0" binary

 ## FreeBSD (Native)
 Install the build tools and required libs: